JasonShen-SH/prune_mase/group3.md

 &nbsp;&nbsp;

-Note that we save the model after each pass (prune, quantization, train,
+Note that we save the model after prune, quantization, and train.

+If you run the test, find the saved models at:
+<code>mase_output/group3_test</code>

+Or if you run the transform command, find the saved models at:
+<code>mase_output/{project}/software/transforms</code>

 ## Contact